According to psychological research, the anticipation of an event is almost always more emotionally powerful than the event itself.

 In his book, Deep Work: Rules for Focused Success in a Distracted World, Cal Newport states the following:

-The law of opposites is in effect.
+The law of opposites is in affect.
 With every action, there is an equal and opposite reaction.
 While most of the world is becoming increasingly distracted, a select few are capitalizing on this fact.
+There is also a widening chasm between the spiritual and secular — where the two used to be synonymous.

 Hence, Economist Tyler Cowan has said, “Average is over.”
 The middle-class is gone.
 Either you’re among the select few who are thriving, or you’re like most people who are distracted, overweight, and struggling.